 Processes for streamlining map design

-Process' provide you with a design ready layers and structure, allowing to more efficiently design your maps.
-Process window can be accessed from the compilation window.
+Processes provide you with a design ready layers and structure, allowing you to more efficiently design your maps.
+The Processes window can be accessed from the Compilation window.

 Propagate layer colors